cored/weather_forecast_app/README.md

 	 - **Methods:**
 		 - **forecast_by_address(address, api_key):** Retrieves weather forecast data for a given address using OpenWeatherMap API.
 		 - **Response:** Struct for representing API response data.

-**Note:** Ensure the environment variables are properly configured before running the application or specs.